-This policy will be reviewed in full by the Governing Body on an annual basis.
+This policy will be reviewed in full by the Governing Body on an annual basis unless circumstances require policy update in the interim.

-The policy was last reviewed and agreed by the Governing Body on Thursday 1st October 2020.
+The policy was last reviewed and agreed by the Governing Body on 15th September 2022

 It is due for review on insert date (up to 12 months from the above date).